pwafire/pwafireapp/README.md

    - [ ] **For node-module or build process**

-For **node modules,**  follow the setup guide as curated in [the doc folder here](https://github.com/mayeedwin/pwafireapp/tree/master/docs) to get started building a scalable progresiive web app with **PWA Fire App.**
+For **node modules,**  follow the setup guide as curated in [the doc folder here](https://github.com/mayeedwin/pwafireapp/tree/master/docs) to get started building a scalable progressive web app with **PWA Fire App.**

 ```bash
 ├── app